The Basics of Outbound Projects

 1. The Basics of Dialers

 A dialer is a core feature that automates the process of dialing phone numbers, reducing —or in some cases completely eliminating— the need for human input.
-Although, of course, manual dialing is also an option, using a dialer allows sophisticated algorithms to be utilized that, taking into consideration the quality of the database and record behavior patterns, execute complex calculations in real time in order to utilize agent effort in the most effective way.
+Although, of course, manual dialing is also an option, using a dialer allows sophisticated algorithms to be utilized that, taking into consideration the quality of the database and record behavior patterns, execute complex calculations in real-time to utilize agent effort most effectively.
 And of course, manual dialing can be used as well.